hedleygois/analyzer-agent/README.md

-# Price Analyzer Agent
+# Price Analyzer Agent (Kotlin rewrite)

-An AI agent that communicates with a scraper agent via JSON-RPC over WebSockets to analyze product price trends and send email alerts for significant discounts (>10% below average price).
+Kotlin CLI agent that communicates with a scraper via JSON-RPC over WebSockets to analyze product price trends using OpenAI and send email alerts for significant discounts.

 ## Features